MykhayloVoroshylov/KozakScript/README.md

 This is not a complete version yet — I am still improving it, adding new features, and fixing bugs.
 Most things are already functional and ready to use, so you can start having fun with it! :)

 The "test.kozak" file is used to test the features.
-Please don't modify it; you can create your own files for experimentation.
+Please don't modify it; you can create your own files for experimentation (or proffesional development, if you wish to do so :) ).

 ___